Hugo Picard: Club career

+Guingamp

-Picard began playing football with his local club Lorgeron-Torfou and was scouted as a U11 by Nantes.
-After being released by Nantes partly due to his slight build, He moved to the youth academy of Guingamp in 2019, where he continued his development.
+He moved to the youth academy of Guingamp in 2019, where he continued his development.
 He made his professional debut with Guingamp as a late substitute in a 4–0 Ligue 2 loss to Annecy on 8 October 2022.
 On 3 January 2023, he signed his first professional contract with the club until June 2026.
+Picard scored his first goal for Guingamp on 4 March 2023, during a league match against Paris FC.
+Starting the game, he opened the scoring with a curling shot into the top corner, helping his team secure the win.
 On 10 January 2025, he had three assists in a 4–1 victory against Annecy.

+Columbus Crew

 On 14 July 2025, Picard transferred to the Columbus Crew in Major League Soccer, signing a contract until 2028, with a one-year extension for 2029.
+He scored his first two goals for Columbus in a U.S. Open Cup victory versus USL League One club Richmond Kickers on 15 April 2026.
+He scored a further two goals in the following round of the U.S. Open Cup, against another USL League One club in One Knoxville SC.
+His second goal was the match winner, as he helped Columbus advance to their first quarterfinal berth since 2010.
+On 16 May, he scored his first league goal for Columbus.
+Following a free kick, the ball was deflected off an attempted clearance and fell to Picard, who controlled it outside of the box, before striking a powerful shot into the top-right corner of the net.

+Loan to Troyes

+On 17 August 2026, Picard joined Ligue 1 club Troyes with an option to buy.

 Style of play

-A diminutive, right-footed player, Hugo Picard has primarily been deployed on the left flank at the professional level, a role that allows him to cut inside and operate in more central areas, where he functions more as a creator than a finisher.
+A diminutive, right-footed player, Hugo Picard has primarily been deployed on the left flank at the professional level, a role that allows him to drift inside and operate in more central areas, where he functions more as a creator than a finisher.
 While progressing through the youth ranks, he primarily played as a central midfielder.
 Described as an "inspired dribbler and committed player," he has received praise for his creativity, energy, and tactical intelligence.
+Picard has described himself as a "false winger", preferring to move into central spaces rather than remain wide on the touchline.